jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 You can find a [full list of math operations in the Circuit Python documentation](https://circuitpython.readthedocs.io/en/latest/shared-bindings/math/index.html).

-**I'm getting an error trying to print variables!**
+**I'M GETTING AN ERROR TRYING TO PRINT VARIABLES!**
-Printing a single value should always work, but if you try to combine strings and other types:
+Printing a single value should always work, but if you try to combine strings and other types...

 ```python
 radius = 30
 print('The radius is: ' + radius)
 ```

-You may bet an error: `TypeError: can only concatenate str (not "int") to str`
+...you may get an error: `TypeError: can only concatenate str (not "int") to str`

 To solve this, we can do two things.
 Instead of using `+`, we can separate values with a comma instead: